ioBroker/ioBroker.js-controller/docs/en/admin/objects.md

 There are two things to consider when creating a completely new namespace:

 * No object may be selected.
-This is achieved by reopening the Objects tab.
+You can do this by reopening the Objects tab.
 * The top object must end with a period and a number (e.g. MyNamespace.0).

 The next levels can then be created in it.